FRRouting/frr/doc/developer/lists.rst

       outdated by the time this function returns and can therefore only be used as an estimate.

+.. c:function:: bool Z_member(const struct Z_head *, const itemtype *)

+   Determines whether some item is a member of the given container.
+The item must either be valid on some container, or set to all zeroes.

+   On some containers, if no faster way to determine membership is possible, this is simply ``item == Z_find(head, item)``.

+   Not currently available for atomic containers.

 .. c:function:: const itemtype *Z_const_first(const struct Z_head *)
 .. c:function:: itemtype *Z_first(struct Z_head *)